d0tTino/GeneCoder/docs/features.md

 showing the original byte information.
 Orbit controls allow zooming and rotating the helix.
 The scene is loaded on demand so it works in both desktop and web deployments.

+All required JavaScript libraries are bundled with the package so the helix visualization functions entirely offline.